 a paper presented at the annual meeting of the American Political Science Association.
 Click here to access a full list of Sage Paper Award recipients.

 MID-CAREER ACHIEVEMENT AWARD

-Citations to previous awards can also be found in the Fall issues of the Section's newsletter, which can be accessed via this link.
+Citations to previous awards can also be found in the Fall issues of the Section's newsletter.